microsoft/folio/README.md

 ## Annotations

 Unfortunately, tests do not always pass.
 Folio supports test annotations to deal with failures, flakiness and tests that are not yet ready.
-Pass an additional callback to annotate the test.
+Pass an additional callback to annotate a test or a suite.

 ```ts
 it('my test', test => {